alexsquires/lazy_vasp/README.md

 ## Python

+### SC-Fermi interface
-- SC-Fermi interface, to generate input files for https://github.com/jbuckeridge/sc-fermi currently very, very hands on and hacky and needs serious generalisation
+To generate input files for https://github.com/jbuckeridge/sc-fermi currently very, very hands on and hacky and needs serious generalisation

+### CPLAPer!

-- CPLAPer! (or, Python CPLAP wrapper) automated generation of inputs for https://sourceforge.net/projects/cplap/files/.
+(or, Python CPLAP wrapper) automated generation of inputs for https://sourceforge.net/projects/cplap/files/.
 Should work for binary, ternary and quaternary materials systems.

 Usage: